managed-prototypes/helloworld-fullstack-k8s/README.md

 ## Purpose

-- Create and set up 2 instances of a web server as DigitalOcean droplets
+- Create and set up 2 instances of a web server k8s pods
-- Set up a load balancer
+- Set up a load balancer in k8s
 - Set up a DNS record

 ## Development